Addiction affects everyone in the user’s life. With 1 in 8 American adults suffering from addiction, that’s 12.5% of families also suffering.

 Do you make up an excuse for why they can’t come to Christmas dinner?
 Do you tell their job that they’re feeling ill when they don’t show up for work?
 Do you tell yourself that it’s only one more hit and they’ll stop?

-Lying for them is enabling them to continue using.
+Lying for them or “covering” for them is enabling them to continue using.
 You’re making it possible for them to use without consequences.

 What happens if you tell the rest of their family the truth?
 Consequences will occur that could potentially help them.
 They might lose their job, but that might be what needs to happen.